A Long and Slow Surrender

 USM Flaggers, Hattiesburg, MS, 2018

-The USM Flaggers have spent over 200 consecutive Sundays protesting the removal of the Mississippi State Flag from the University Of Southern Mississippi.
-They will continue until it flies on campus again.
+The USM Flaggers have spent over 200 consecutive Sundays protesting the removal of the Mississippi State Flag from the University of Southern Mississippi.
+They say they will continue until it flies on campus again.
+A new Mississippi state fag without the confederate icon was implemented in 2021.

 Homecoming Parade, Tuscumbia, AL, 2018